Skip to content

 Logo for Centre for Learning Strategy Support

-Book a virtual or in-person appointment with a learning strategist for individualized support.
+Book a virtual or in-person appointment with a learning strategist to sharpen your study skills, manage academic stress and boost your success at U of T.

 • Develop new strategies for active studying and exam preparation.

-• Improve your project management and presentation skills.
+• Improve your assignment planning and presentation skills.

 • Innis College